Programs, Activity Recommendations

 It is a sort of closing celebration of summer helping everyone to prepare in mind for the coming of autumn and the new school year.

-The holiday ends with spectacular fireworks over the Danube and the bridges that you can enjoy from the open deck of a historic cruise ship:
+The holiday ends with spectacular fireworks over the Danube and the bridges that you can enjoy from the open deck of a cruise ship.

 - Holy Mass and the procession of Saint Stephen’s alleged holy right hand at St. Stephen’s Basilica starting at 17.00,